Professional Geek

 I tried moving the address into the different zones to see if there was a security settings prevent the code on the page from running but this didn’t make any difference.
 A post on the Sonicwall support forum seems to suggest that the next firmware update will fix this.
 For this reason i wont be updating my main PC just yet and i’m glad that i took the step of upgrading on the laptop first!

-One Response to “IE 7, First thoughts”
+1 thought on “IE 7, First thoughts”